FastTrackOrg/FastTrack/docs/dev/DeveloperGuide.md

 The tracking analysis will be running in the thread and destroy itself at the end.

-### Real-time tracking (not fully supported in 4.0.0 version)
+### Real-time tracking

-Fast Track supports live tracking analysis.
+FastTrack supports live tracking analysis.
 Be sure to test the program on a video before to see if the analysis frame rate is lower or equal to the tracking analysis frame rate.

-Creates an acquisition image thread with an object Camera that sends a signal newImage(UMat) when a new image is available.
+Create an acquisition image thread with an object Camera that sends a signal newImage(UMat) when a new image is available.

 ```c++
 thread = new QThread; // Creates a new QThread